 Report it to the supervisor immediately.
-If the harasser is the supervisor, it should be reported to his or her superior or to CCSD's Office of Diversity and Affirmative Action/ADA and Title IX Programs.
+If the harasser is the supervisor, it should be reported to his or her superior or to the office of the Assistant Human Resources Officer, who oversees the EEO Compliance and Enforcement Office, ADA, and Title IX programs.
 If the harassment is not reported, harassment is likely to continue.